 This form of annotations involves requesting the correction of two or more forms provided by the learners.
 The analysis of the data revealed that a large number of annotations (19.04%) belonged to this category.
 The following example shows the form of annotations in this group.

-Student text

-Marginal note

-Moreover, researches have shown that babies born from smoker mothers are more likely to grow as smokers themselves.
+Student text Marginal note Moreover, researches have shown that "grow smokers" or "babies babies born from smoker mothers are more born from smoker mothers are grown as smokers"? likely to grow as smokers themselves. die grown as smokers :